Daniel Levitin: Music producing and engineering

-In the late 1970s, Levitin consulted for M&K Sound as an expert listener assisting in the design of the first commercial satellite and subwoofer loudspeaker systems, an early version of which was used by Steely Dan for mixing their album Pretzel Logic (1974).
-After that he worked at A Broun Sound in San Rafael, California, reconing speakers for The Grateful Dead for whom he later worked as a consulting record producer.
+In the late 1970s, Levitin consulted for M&K Sound (Jonas Miller and Ken Kreisel, Beverly Hills) as an expert listener assisting in the design of the first commercial satellite and subwoofer loudspeaker systems, an early version of which was used by Steely Dan for mixing their album Pretzel Logic (1974).
+After that he worked at A Broun Sound (John Harrison, in Terra Linda, San Rafael, California), re-coning speakers for The Grateful Dead for whom he later worked as a consulting record producer.
 Levitin was one of the golden ears used in the first Dolby AC audio compression tests, a precursor to MP3 audio compression.
 From 1984 to 1988, he worked as the director, then vice president of A&R for 415 Records in San Francisco, becoming the president of the label in 1989 before the label was sold to Sony Music.
 Notable achievements during that time included producing the punk classic Here Come the Cops by The Afflicted (named among the Top 10 records of 1985 by GQ magazine); engineering records by Jonathan Richman and the Modern Lovers, Santana, and the Grateful Dead; and producing tracks for Blue Öyster Cult, the soundtrack to Repo Man (1984), and others.
 Two highlights of his tenure in A&R were discovering the band The Big Race (which later became the well-known soundtrack band Pray for Rain), and he had the opportunity to sign M.C.
 Hammer but passed.